 Instead, if employees aren’t feeling their best, allow them to take a sick day and stay home — and consider a more flexible sick-leave or PTO policy (such as “flexible time off”) that ensures they feel that they can take the day off without sacrificing their pay.

-OfficeRnD Hybrid is a hybrid workplace management and scheduling software that can help your organization thrive.
+OfficeRnD Workplace is a hybrid workplace management and scheduling software that can help your organization thrive.

 It’s completely embeddable and includes a meeting room booking system, desk booking system, advanced workplace analytics and much more.

-Click here to start for free with OfficeRnD Hybrid or book a live demo with one of our workplace specialists.
+Click here to book a live demo with OfficeRnD Workplace and talk with one of our workplace specialists.

 Here are some of the health risks associated with hot desking: